 Wow, was I wrong.

 In my situation, it was because I wanted to code/build applications and websites.
-I think a lot of IT staff choose their field for the love of programming, IT operations, and everything “cool” in tech.
+A lot of IT staff choose their field for the love of programming, IT operations and everything “cool” in tech.
 After all, no one goes in thinking, “I want to be in tech so I can talk, train and support my end users.”
 But when you boil it down, that’s really our job, isn’t it?

 As a result, a lot of us have a hard time in this area.
 We particularly struggle transmitting technical information to non-technical people.
 But that’s not surprising if we haven’t been given the tools to do so.

 Doing so might be tricky.
 It took two instances for the importance to click with me.
-First was when I was tasked to develop and train staff on our AMS during a two-day conference.
-The second was at my first AMS user conference.
-It was eye opening listening to all the amazing people converse on business topics that discussed technology as a means to their end, rather than the actual end itself (as I was used to thinking about it).
+The first was when I was tasked with developing and training staff on our AMS during a two-day conference.
+The second came at my first AMS user conference.
+It was eye-opening to listen to all the amazing people converse on business topics that discussed technology as a means to their end, rather than the actual end itself (as I was used to thinking about).
 My frustration was when I wanted to contribute to the conversation, but didn’t know how to do so meaningfully.

-Once the realization hit and I started actively working on improving my communication, I was then able to start seeing the bigger picture, and most importantly, wanting to see it.
-I was now able to get the information I needed to understand what the end users were actually asking for, where it tied into the business, and how it aligned with our strategic goals.
+Once the realization hit and I started actively working on improving my communication, I was able to start seeing the bigger picture, and, most importantly, wanting to see it.
+I was now able to get the information I needed to understand what the end-users were actually asking for, where it tied into the business and how it aligned with our strategic goals.

 The second is mentorship.
 You can find endless technical content, but I currently do not know of an outlet where IT staff can be mentored to develop their soft skills.